 Yeah, the most recent post or thread, the most recent post, one of them is a dog black dog.
-Is that one of your dogs.
+Is that one of your dogs?

-No, it was actually my college roommate.
-She checked in on me when my when he was in the hospital and we just started chatting.
+No, it was my college roommate.
+She checked in on me when he was in the hospital and we just started chatting.
 And I said, Hey, listen, I need something.
 Once you give me a picture of your dog, I know you love your dog, and I need to draw something that you know or take my mind off the fact that this is all going on.
 And so she had sent it to me and I kind of forgot about it because then I started drawing pictures of him and his recovery.
 And then I needed to take a break and I just did the dog.
-And it was it was fun.
+And it was fun.
 It kind of made me smile because the dog is cute, and then I went back to doing another painting of him.

 Yeah, I’m looking at those paintings, the painting of the last image of the painting of your husband when he’s kind of side on.
-And then the dog they look like photos to me.
+And then the dog looks like photos to me.
 I was gonna ask you are they photos or are they drawn?
 But they are both drawn or painted.

 Yeah.
 Thank you.
 Yeah.

 They are amazing.
-And then on the other side, there’s a photo of him forefront looking like as if he’s looking at you, hair is all wavy.
+And then on the other side, there’s a photo of him forefront looking as if he’s looking at you, hair is all wavy.
 His beard’s a little bit all over the place.
 And there’s a bit of static in the background, what seems like static in the background.

 If you zoom in on that, it’s all made with squiggle lines, because I was trying to describe he was trying to describe to me what it felt like when he had the seizure and how he felt like his whole body was being electrocuted.
 So that’s basically what that picture is.